 Following the principles of S.H.
 Foulkes and his followers, this is a once-a-week group therapy programme which is led by the participants: there is also a facilitator who will be there to make sure that the setting is safe and encourage both self reflection and group empathy.
 The group therapy runs for six weeks, although there may be an opportunity to run a longer programme on another occasion.
 The content of the sessions will be determined by the individuals in the group; however, it is often the case that the group, through an un-written mutual understanding, develops a set of communication patterns and common shared ground which is in a constant state of flux.
 It is also inevitable that some of the members will experience some form of transference in the sessions or during the week.
 There are also a number of other experiences that individuals may have during treatment, and these include: mirror reaction, in which members reflect inwardly to stimuli, resulting in projective mechanisms or identification; resonance, which is characterized by an amplification of a theme or conflict which is shared by the group, normally through unconscious communication; anger; laughter; silence, and many other components.
 The general principle of the group therapy, however, involves participants working though, analyzing and coming to terms with repressed memories, inner conflicts, fears and anxieties; planning for the future; increased insights; and the development of permanent characterological and behavioural changes.

-David Kraft and Chris Wacyk also intend to run a group therapy programme which would involve solution-focussed approaches.
+David Kraft also runs a group therapy programme which involves solution-focussed approaches.
 Some of these may include:

 -A one-day workshop using Egan’s ‘skilled helper’ model in counselling and coaching.